Books Build Brains

 Lin, Qiuyun (2003).
 Parent Involvement and Early Literacy.
 Family Involvement Research Digests.
 Harvard Family Research Project.

-US Department of Health and Human Services, US Department of Education (2016) Policy Statement on Family Engagement from the Early Years to the Early Grades
+(US DHHS) US Department of Health and Human Services, US Department of Education (2016) Policy Statement on Family Engagement from the Early Years to the Early Grades.

 Learning Happens Everywhere